-Turkey's sovereign debt ratings have been subject to various downgrades recently and might be further downgraded.
-For example, Turkey's sovereign debt rating was downgraded by Moody's on 23 September 2016 to below investment-grade status.
-On 27 January 2017, Fitch downgraded Turkey's sovereign credit rating to sub-investment grade in line with the rating of Moody's.
-On 17 March 2017, Moody's revised the outlook of Turkey from stable to negative.
-On 7 March 2018, Moody's announced a downgrade of Turkey's sovereign debt rating and revised the outlook from negative to stable.
-On 1 June 2018, Moody's placed Turkey's "Ba2" long-term issuer rating and "Ba2" senior unsecured bond rating on review for downgrade.
-On 13 July 2018, Fitch downgraded Turkey's long-term foreign currency issuer default rating to "BB" from "BB+" and assigned the outlook as negative.
-On 17 August 2018, Moody's lowered Turkey's foreign currency long-term credit rating to "Ba3" from "Ba2" and Turkey's foreign currency deposit ceiling to "B1" from "Ba3."
-On 24 September 2018, Moody's further lowered Turkey's foreign currency deposit ceiling to "B2" from "B1."
-On 14 June 2019, Turkey's foreign currency long-term credit rating was further downgraded to "B1 (negative outlook)" from "Ba3 (negative outlook)" by Moody's.
-On 12 July 2019, Fitch downgraded Turkey's long-term foreign currency issuer default credit rating to "BB- (negative outlook)" from "BB (negative outlook)" and long-term local currency issuer default credit rating to "BB- (negative outlook)" from "BB+ (negative outlook)."
-On 1 November 2019, Fitch revised the outlook of Turkey from negative to stable, following up on 12 November 2019 with a similar outlook change on certain Turkish banks (including the Bank).
-On 21 February 2020, Fitch affirmed Turkey's long-term foreign currency issuer default rating at "BB-" with a stable outlook.
-On 21 August 2020, Fitch revised the outlook on Turkey's long-term foreign currency issuer default credit rating from stable to negative.
-On

-11 September 2020, Moody's further reduced Turkey's foreign currency long-term credit rating to "B2 (negative outlook)."
-On 19 February 2021, Fitch revised the outlook on Turkey's long-term foreign currency issuer default credit rating from negative to stable.
+Türkiye's sovereign debt ratings have been subject to various downgrades recently and might be further downgraded.
+For example, on 14 June 2019, Türkiye's foreign currency long-term credit rating was downgraded to "B1" (with a negative outlook) from "Ba3" (with a negative outlook) by Moody's.
+On 12 July 2019, Fitch downgraded Türkiye's long-term foreign currency issuer default credit rating to "BB-" (with a negative outlook) from "BB" (with a negative outlook) and long-term local currency issuer default credit rating to "BB-" (with a negative outlook) from "BB+" (with a negative outlook).
+On 1 November 2019, Fitch revised the outlook of Türkiye from negative to stable, following up on 12 November 2019 with a similar outlook change on certain Turkish banks (including the Bank).
+On 21 February 2020, Fitch affirmed Türkiye's longterm foreign currency issuer default rating at "BB-" (with a stable outlook).
+On 21 August 2020, Fitch revised the outlook on Türkiye's long-term foreign currency issuer default rating from stable to negative.
+On 11 September 2020, Moody's further reduced Türkiye's foreign currency long-term credit rating to "B2" (with a negative outlook).
+On 19 February 2021, Fitch revised the outlook on Türkiye's long-term foreign currency issuer default credit rating from negative to stable; however, the outlook was returned to negative on 2 December 2021.
+On 3 December 2021, Moody's affirmed Türkiye's sovereign rating at "B2" (with a negative outlook).
+On 11 February 2022, Fitch downgraded Türkiye's long-term foreign currency issuer default credit rating to "B+" (with a negative outlook), which was followed on 8 July 2022 by a further downgrade to "B" (with a negative outlook).
+On 12 August 2022, Moody's downgraded Türkiye's sovereign rating to "B3" (with a stable outlook).
+On 17 March 2023, Fitch affirmed Türkiye's long-term foreign currency issuer default rating at "B" (with a negative outlook).
+Note that references to Moody's and Fitch in this paragraph might refer to the applicable affiliate of Moody's and Fitch as defined herein.

-In addition to any direct losses that the Group might incur, a default, or the perception of increased risk of default, by Turkish governmental entities in making payments on their debt or a downgrade in Turkey's credit rating would likely have a significant negative impact on the value of the government debt held by the Group and the Turkish banking system generally and might have a material adverse effect on the Group's business, financial condition and/or results of operations.
+In addition to any direct losses that the Group might incur, a default, or the perception of increased risk of default, by Turkish governmental entities in making payments on their debt or a downgrade in Türkiye's credit rating would likely have a significant negative impact on the value of the government debt held by the Group and the Turkish banking system generally and might have a material adverse effect on the Group's business, financial condition and/or results of operations.
 Enforcing rights against governmental entities might be subject to structural, political or practical limitations.